 Donating Panels to Charities and Animal Sanctuaries

-Where possible, we try to support our local rescues and sanctuaries to help keep their visitors warm, and their energy costs low.
+Wherever possible, we try to support our local rescues and sanctuaries to help keep their visitors warm, and their energy costs low.
 This allows for more of their funds to go to the animals in their care, rather than the bills.

 It is vital that animals, especially ones in rehabilitation, are kept warm as this can play a massive part in the success of their recovery.
 Unlike a traditional convection system, Far Infrared can heat an area much more effectively and efficiently in a shorter amount of time, whilst also assisting in the animal’s recovery.

 Many Veterinary journals credit the effects of Far Infrared on small animals such as rabbits, guinea pigs and rodents.
-During surgery or medical procedures, anesthetised small animals can struggle to regulate their body temperatures.
+During surgery or medical procedures, anaesthetised small animals can struggle to regulate their body temperatures.
 Because FIR targets thermal mass rather than air temperature, it can directly raise an animal’s body temperature quickly without having to heat an entire area first.

 These heaters may have artwork on them, but we don’t think the animals will mind!